 [update- September 2017): If you still have issues with SSL traffic and get a “SSLHandshake: Received fatal alert: unknown_ca” error, you may need to go into your device’s settings- Settings > General > About > Certificate Trust Testings – and make sure the Charles Proxy Custom Root Certificate is marked as trusted.

-Don’t forget to switch this back to “off” and re-renew your lease when done.
+Don’t forget to switch this back to “off” when done.

 Now move out to your browser and do a simple test to see if traffic gets sent and shows in Charles.
 The first bit of traffic should prompt a Charles warning on your machine, asking you to Allow this traffic.
 If you miss this setting the first time around, you can tweak it under Charles>Tools>Access Control Settings.